fw-ai-external/reward-kit/ISSUES.md

 - **Customer Support Evaluation**: Metrics for support scenarios
 - **Creative Writing Evaluation**: Metrics for creative content
 - **Technical Documentation Evaluation**: Metrics for technical accuracy

+## Current Documentation Status

+The core developer guide and basic examples are now complete.
+These provide a solid foundation for developers to understand the basics of creating, testing, and deploying reward functions.

+### Next Priority Items

+1. Complete the function calling evaluation example
+2. Create API reference documentation
+3. Add more step-by-step tutorials, particularly for evaluation
+4. Develop best practices guidelines
+5. Add CLI documentation

+The documentation can be found in the `docs/` directory with the following structure:
+- `docs/developer_guide/`: Core concepts and usage guides
+- `docs/examples/`: Code examples
+- `docs/tutorials/`: Step-by-step guides
+- `docs/DOCUMENTATION_STATUS.md`: Detailed status and recommendations